delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Provisioning.md

 from plugin to plugin.
 For our simple plugin, the dataset does not require any setup work, and so we only have to worry about the source config.

+Find the `plugin.virtual.configure` decorator and change the function to look like this:

 ```python
 @plugin.virtual.configure()
 def configure_new_vdb(virtual_source, snapshot, repository):